Motorhome Hire in New Zealand – Everything you need to know

 - Toll Roads

-You need to make sure you know what you’re getting with your motorhome rental and what extra costs you should expect.
+You need to make sure you know what you’re getting with your motorhome rental in NZ and what extra costs you should expect.
 Read the fine print OR just book with a company that includes everything (like the one we are about to mention below!)

 This one is tricky, but also important.
 You should rent from a company that genuinely cares about your trip and will go above and beyond to help in any way possible.

 It is hard to know beforehand how great a company’s customer service is.
 I recommend paying attention to how helpful they are during the booking process, do you respond to your emails quickly?
 Do they answer all of your questions completely?

 You can also go to the website Rankers NZ and check reviews on motorhome rental companies.
 This is a great tool to use when researching rental companies.

 Based on our personal experience smaller companies generally offer better customer service.
 The experience is more personal and the staff are usually better trained and helpful!